sh3ee3sh/sync-to-odysee/README.md

 ## To-do
-- [ ] add playlisting to script using collection function
+- [ ] add dynamic playlisting based on user input to script using collection function
+- [ ] not related to this repository but create ability to autoupload using autovod